-If we are not able to successfully develop and commercialize Amgen's oncology products in China, the expected benefits of the collaboration will not materialize.
+\If we are not able to successfully develop and commercialize Amgen's oncology products in China, the expected benefits of the collaboration will not materialize.

-We have a Collaboration Agreement with Amgen pursuant to which we and Amgen have agreed to collaborate on (i) the commercialization of Amgen's oncology products XGEVA, KYPROLIS and BLINCYTO in China, and (ii) the global development and commercialization in China of a portfolio of Amgen clinical- and late-preclinical-stage pipeline products.
+We have a collaboration agreement with Amgen pursuant to which we and Amgen have agreed to collaborate on (i) the commercialization of Amgen's oncology products XGEVA®, KYPROLIS® and BLINCYTO® in China, and (ii) the global development and commercialization in China of a portfolio of Amgen clinical- and late-preclinical-stage pipeline products.
 In April 2020, two Amgen oncology pipeline assets were removed from the collaboration due to portfolio prioritization, and the parties expect that the development plan for the assets in the portfolio will continue to evolve over time.
+Amgen has advised us that its applications to the Human Genetic Resources Administration of China ("HGRAC") to obtain approval to conduct clinical studies in China for assets that are part of the Amgen-BeiGene Collaboration, including its application for sotorasib (AMG 510), a first-in-class investigational KRAS G12C inhibitor, are currently delayed.
+Approval from the HGRAC is required for the initiation of clinical trials involving the collection of human genetic materials in China.
+BeiGene and Amgen continue to plan for the commencement of these clinical trials while Amgen awaits further information from HGRAC.
+We do not expect this to affect the conduct of the clinical trials in China for our drug candidates other than assets that are part of the Amgen-BeiGene collaboration.
 The Amgen transaction involves numerous risks, including unanticipated costs and diversion of our management's attention from our other drug discovery and development business.
 There can be no assurance that we will be able to successfully develop and commercialize Amgen's oncology products in China, which could disrupt our business and harm our financial results.